mushenghe/Mobile-Manipulation-/README.md

-# Mobile-Manipulation-
+# Mobile Manipulation
 ME-449 Capstone Project: YouBot KUKA Manipulation.

 ## Project Description:

-###### This is the final project of course [ME-449 Robotic Manipulation](http://hades.mech.northwestern.edu/index.php/ME_449_Robotic_Manipulation) at Northwestern University.
+This is the final project of course [ME-449 Robotic Manipulation](http://hades.mech.northwestern.edu/index.php/ME_449_Robotic_Manipulation) at Northwestern University.
 This is also the capstone Project for the Coursera "Modern Robotics" specialization.
 The detailed project description can be find [here](http://hades.mech.northwestern.edu/index.php/Mobile_Manipulation_Capstone#Milestone_1:_youBot_Kinematics_Simulator_and_csv_Output)

-###### The goal of this project is to drive the KUKA youBot to pick up a block at the start location, carry it to the desired location, and put it down in the simulation software V-REP. The project covers the following topics:<br>
+The goal of this project is to drive the KUKA youBot to pick up a block at the start location, carry it to the desired location, and put it down in the simulation software V-REP. The project covers the following topics:<br>
 1. Plan a trajectory for the end-effector of the youBot mobile manipulator<br>
 2. Generate the kinematics model of the youBot, consisting of the mobile base with 4 mecanum wheels and the robot arm with 5 joints<br>
 3. Apply feedback control to drive the robot to implement the desired task<br>